fragaria/karmen-web/README.md

 npm run build
 ```

+## E-mail templates

+If you need to update texts of e-mails we send, e-mail templates are located in `functions` directory:

+`functions/send-contact-form-message`
+`functions/send-order-confirmation`
+`functions/send-order-notification`

+In case you need to add new variables, you need to update one of renderers `functions/render-template-contact-form.js` of `functions/render-template.js`

 ## Using Docker

 This theme has built-in Docker support.
 For many users, it's the easiest option